echujon/bta/site/content/_index.md

   - image: img/illustrations-coffee.svg
     text: >-
       The t-shirt that started it all.
-Given a hand-me-down silk screen press and ink from an old Scout Master, we printed our first t-shirts in my parents garage in Marysville, OH.
+Given a hand-me-down silk screen press and ink from my old Boy Scout Master, we printed our first t-shirts in my parents garage in Marysville, OH.
   - image: /img/illustrations-coffee-gear.svg
     text: >-